-This document deals only with operations and capabilities of the 2851 routers with AIM modules in the technical terms of a FIPS 140-2 cryptographic module security policy.
+This document deals only with operations and capabilities of the 2851 routers in the technical terms of a FIPS 140-2 cryptographic module security policy.
 More information is available on the routers from the following sources:

 The Cisco Systems website contains information on the full line of Cisco Systems routers.
 Please refer to the following website: